-And finally, keep a couple of important things in mind when filing your sales tax return.
+And finally, keep a few important things in mind when filing your sales tax return.

 - Always file “zero returns:” File a sales tax return even if you did not collect any sales tax over the taxable period.
 States still require you to file by the deadline, and some of them will even levy a fine if you don’t file.
 If you fail to file for multiple periods in a row, they may even automatically cancel your sales tax permit.

 - Take advantage of discounts: A little over half the U.S. states with a sales tax allow online sellers to keep a small percentage of the sales tax you’ve collected as bit of a monetary “thank you” for your effort collecting and remitting the tax.
 While this is generally only 1-3% of the sales tax you’ve collected, it’s still free money!

 You should now be prepared to tackle Amazon FBA sales tax.
 If you have questions or something to say, start the conversation in the comments section.